nova-eco/nova-deploy/README.md

 git commit -m "ci: update workflow to use latest actions"
 ```

+**Commit Hooks**:

-**Commit Hook**: The `commit-msg` hook will automatically validate your commit
+- The `commit-msg` hook will automatically validate your commit message format using
-message format using Commitlint.
-If the format is incorrect, the commit will be
+  Commitlint.
+If the format is incorrect, the commit will be rejected.
-rejected with an error message.
+- The `prepare-commit-msg` hook will automatically generate/update the CHANGELOG.md file
+  and add it to your commit.
+This ensures the changelog is always up to date with all
+  commits.

 #### 4. Push Your Changes